robertoteixeira-dev/robertoteixeira-dev/README.md

 for suitable solutions and specs that best meet the needs of the project.

 - 🔭 I’m currently working as a PHP Backend Developer;
-- 🌱 I have experience with HTML5, CSS3, PHP, Laravel, MySQL, C++, RestFUL API, JavaScript, React.JS, React Native, TypeScript and Node.JS;
+- 🌱 I have professional experience with HTML5, CSS3, PHP, Laravel, MySQL, VueJS, C#, C++, RestFUL API, JavaScript, React.JS, React Native, TypeScript and Node.JS;
 - 📫 How to reach me:

 <div>